Evenk Reindeer

 The total stock of the Evenk breed amounts to about 250,000 head.
 They are reared in the Taiga zone of Siberia and the Far East from the Yenisei to the coast of the sea of Okhotsk and Sakhalin Island.
 Most of them are in the Evenk Autonomous District, Yakutia, Buryatia and Tuva, Khabarovk territory, Irkutsk, Chita and Amur regions.
 Large size is distinguishing feature of reindeer in the Tava ASSR and Irkutsk region.
 According to a number of scholars, they form an independent strain - the Tuva-Tofalor type.

-The prevailing color is light brown but in eastern areas a considerable number of gray animals can be seen.
+The prevailing color is light brown but in eastern areas a considerable number of

 The animals of this breed are known for their high load-carrying capacity and endurance and are still extensively used for transport.